-Spray the top of the bread with water and quickly put the cover in place.
-(Alternatively, you can add a few ice cubes on the bottom and quickly place the cover on top to create steam.)
-Transfer the closed Dutch oven to the oven, reduce the oven temperature to 470° F, and bake for 20 minutes.
-Remove the Dutch oven cover and bake an additional 10-15 minutes.
-Pull bread off the parchment and transfer to wire rack to cool completely before slicing.
+Spray the top of the bread with water or place 3 ice cubes in your Dutch oven and quickly put the cover in place.
+Transfer the closed Dutch oven to the oven and bake for 25 minutes.
+Remove the Dutch oven cover, reduce the oven temperature to 450° F and bake an additional 10-15 minutes.
+Once out of the oven pull the bread off the parchment and transfer to wire rack to cool completely before slicing.

 Frequently Asked Questions About Making Lemon Blueberry Sourdough Bread

 What types of flours can I use?